Monash Expert Highlights Road Safety During National Week

 Dr. Stephens stated, “Aggressive driving is often triggered by stress, frustration, and time pressure, and the way we respond in those moments matters.
 Choosing patience and kindness on the road can help prevent situations from escalating and reduce risk for everyone.”

-Educational Programs for Safer Roads
+Educational Programmes for Safer Roads

-According to Dr. Stephens, children learn driving behaviors by observing adults, highlighting that current driver conduct shapes future generations.
+According to Dr. Stephens, children learn driving behaviours by observing adults, highlighting that current driver conduct shapes future generations.
 Research from Monash University indicates that targeted programmes focusing on anger management and practical strategies can significantly reduce aggressive driving.

-Dr. Stephens added, “Programs focused on understanding and reducing aggressive driving can play an important role in building safer road behaviours across the community, because every calmer driver on the road is someone’s example.”
+Dr. Stephens added, “Programmes focused on understanding and reducing aggressive driving can play an important role in building safer road behaviours across the community, because every calmer driver on the road is someone’s example.”

 Monash University offers a dedicated programme to address aggressive driving, available on their website.
 National Road Safety Week continues until 24th May, providing various resources and events to promote road safety across Australia.